kersorianek/mon-portfolio/_posts/2019-01-20-A-Comprehensive-Curriculum-for-Beginners-IT-Business-Analysis-Course.md

 - 4.2 Agile Requirements Gathering and Analysis

   - Explain how requirements gathering and analysis activities are performed in Agile environments
-  - Discuss the role of IT business analysts in Agile teams and their interaction with cross-functional stakeholders.
+  - Discuss the role of business analysts in Agile teams and their interaction with cross-functional stakeholders.
   - Provide examples of Agile artifacts and techniques, such as user stories, product backlogs, and sprint planning.
   - Highlight the iterative and incremental nature of Agile requirements gathering and analysis.

   - 4.3 Collaboration and Team Dynamics in Agile Environments

   - Discuss strategies for effective collaboration and team dynamics in Agile environments.
-  - Highlight the role of IT business analysts in facilitating cross-functional collaboration.
+  - Highlight the role of business analysts in facilitating cross-functional collaboration.
   - Provide guidance on resolving conflicts and managing stakeholder expectations in Agile teams.

 - 4.4 Continuous Improvement and Lean Six Sigma Principles